AntibodyEngineers/2023-immune-profiling/getting-started.md

 ```
 Installs JupyterHub, but this, and the node stuff, are in my home dir, not desired, see above.
 When the desired install was complete, I deleted the jupyter and .node-dirs (.nvm, .npm)

+### igBLAST
+For immune profiling projects starting with raw sequence data, igBLAST is used for the aligning and annotating ig sequences to reference data.

 ### Datascience packages
 Log into JupterLab - via URL:8000, start a notebook.